KleistLab/GInPipe/README.md

 ## System requirements

 ### Operating systems
-This workflow was tested on macOS Mojave Version 10.14.4, macOS Catalina Version 10.15.7, as well as Linux Version 5.0.0-38.
+This workflow was tested on macOS Monterey Version 12.6.6, as well as Linux Version 5.0.0-38.

 ### Prerequisites
 Some tools have to be installed to run the analysis.
 We recommend following the steps below to set up the pipeline.